Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DatabasesWithF3.md

 Once we start to accumulate material from forms, or any other data that we want to present on web pages, things can become quite complicated quite quickly.
 We might want to create forms that are already filled-in with some of the information, and get people to add to them; we might want to have quite elaborate HTML pages which just include at certain points data that comes from constantly updated files about, say, prices of items or descriptions of new additions.

 In more sophisticated applications, data is typically organised using databases.
-Increasingly, web sites are used for e-commerce purposes that require them to present information that is constantly being updated elsewhere (at the "back end") rather than through the user-facing web site itself.
+Ubiquitously, web sites are used for e-commerce purposes that require them to present information that is constantly being updated elsewhere (at the "back end") rather than through the user-facing web site itself.
 They might be presenting product lines to customers, stock control information to managers on an intranet, or many other things.
 Or a web site might be presenting simpler, but still continually changing data, such as a message-board or wiki type of application, or a "web content management system" such as WordPress (which is built using PHP), etc.

 In all of these cases, usually the web pages are created dynamically from a database, which is also liable to be updated by other people or systems (perhaps using a web service API, which is something we'll look at in the course, though not in these notes).
 In the rest of this lecture, we look at a particular system which can achieve connecting to a database, as well as a number of other things: PHP, in combination with a MySQL database.
 This combination is perhaps the most commonly encountered method of integrating databases to be found on the internet, but it is also widely misused.
 Using the "Fat-Free Framework" (F3) will enable us easily to avoid many of the worst pitfalls in this area.